 - Living costs, including mortgage payments and bills

-- Necessary alterations
+- Necessary alterations to your property

 When can I get an interim payment?